 Founder of 500 Startups, Dave McClure, notes that

 “The next bubble is not in tech where innovation and capital are never in short supply.
 Rather, the real bubble is in far-too-generous P/E multiples and valuations of global public companies, whose business models are being obliterated by startups and improved by orders of magnitude.
 As more Fortune 500 CEOs recognize and admit their vulnerability to disruption, expect them to hedge their own public valuations by buying the very same unicorns that keep up awake at night.”

 Many legacy B2B companies end up following a similar lifecycle.
-They start off small and hungry, build a legacy off their early innovations, ride the wave for as long as possible, then go out and acquire innovation when they start to stagnate.
+They start off small and hungry, build a legacy off of their early innovations, ride the wave for as long as possible, then go out and acquire innovation when they start to stagnate.
 The daily churn of operating a business makes it very difficult to ignite the same innovation that got you started.
 So, you import.
 To be clear, there’s absolutely nothing wrong with that.
 But it’s a strategy that ultimately puts your future in the hands of other creators.

 Regardless of size, if B2B brands want to truly adopt a challenger mindset, they need to take active steps to continually foster their own innovation.
 Famously, Google has a 20% rule.
 Implemented by Google Founders Larry Page and Sergey Brin in 2004, it’s designed to give employees one full day per week to work on a Google-related passion project of their choosing or creation.
 It’s the same strategy that created Gmail, Google Maps, Google Talk, Google News, AdSense, and many others.